FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Entity disambiguation using coreference resolution

-The prepared text should go through the coreference resolution model.
-In a nutshell, this process should replace all ambiguous words in a sentence so that the text does not need any extra context to be understood.
-For example, personal pronouns are being replaced with a referred person’s name.
-Athough there is a number of approaches to do that, one of the most recently developed is [crosslingual coreference](https://spacy.io/universe/project/crosslingualcoreference) from the spaCy universe. spaCy is a python library that provides an easy way to create pipelines for natural language processing.
+The text corpus prepared in the earlier step is now processed to replaces all ambiguous words in a sentence so that the text does not need any extra context to be understood.
+Although there are a number of approaches to perform this task, one of the most recently developed is a method known as [crosslingual coreference](https://spacy.io/universe/project/crosslingualcoreference) from the [spaCy python library](https://spacy.io/). spaCy is  a python library providing a comprehensive yet accessible way to create pipelines for natural language processing.
+In a nutshell, applying this procedure will, for example, replace personal pronouns with a referred person name.

 ```python
 import spacy